damianpllatek/damianpllatek/README.md

 ### Hi there 👋

- My name is Damian and I am Front End Developer from Cracow.
+ My name is Damian and I am Junior Ruby on Rails Developer from Cracow.
  <ul>
+  <li>🌱   I’m currently learning Ruby on Rails.</li>
   <li>🎯   I will create an amazing website for you.</li>
-  <li>🌱   I’m currently learning Ruby on Rails.</li>
   <li>📫   How to reach me: damianpllatek@gmail.com </li>
  </ul>
 <!--